juice-shop/pwning-juice-shop/part3/contribution.md

    * Compliance check against the
      [JS Standard Code Style rules](http://standardjs.com)
    * Unit tests for the Angular client
+   * Unit tests for the Express routes and server-side libraries
    * Integration tests for the server-side API
    * End-to-end tests verifying that all challenges can be solved
 4. Upload of the quality metrics to